-In 2004 thousands of Māori marched to Parliament to protest the Foreshore and Seabed Bill, protesting against the loss of a traditional land right.
+In 2004 thousands of Māori marched to Parliament to oppose the Foreshore and Seabed Bill, protesting against the loss of a traditional land right.

 March organisers are always looking at new ways to generate publicity – particularly TV coverage.
 One development in the 2000s has been the use of T-shirts with slogans, worn by marchers and providing a procession with a strong identity or ‘brand’.

 Underlying the Destiny march was an apprehension that society was eroding conservative values.
 These were reflected in the march.
 It was led by men – women and children trailed behind – and only men spoke at the rally.
 This personified the church’s belief that women should be submissive to men in family and public life.
 (Feminists had marched along the same streets demanding equal rights with men 30 years before.)